Tell us who you are and where you work.

 New Travel Trade Offerings

-We’ve created an amazing experience which allows an intimate number of guests to experience some of British Columbia’s wildlife up close in a safe environment.
+We’ve created an amazing experience that allows an intimate number of guests to experience some of British Columbia’s wildlife up close in a safe environment.
 Each experience is between 30-45 minutes and you can choose between the Grizzly bears, Arctic wolves, bobcat, or porcupine.
 Each experience varies slightly; however, you will have the opportunity to meet a Zookeeper and ask questions then either hand feed an animal, or go into their habitat to place food and enrichment items, then watch the animals search out the hidden items.